apla02/Data_engineering/3_g_challenge/README.md

 ### Bonus Track!
 Cloud, Testing & Containers
 Add the following to your solution to make it more robust:

+### Containerize your application

+Using Docker

+- Install Docker and start the service =>
+    - sudo service docker start

+- From #_g_challenge folder build the Docker file using this command
+    - docker build -t myflaskapp .

+- Check de image
+    - docker ps -a

+- Run the application
+    - docker run -p 5000:5000 myflaskapp

 ### Host your architecture in any public cloud (using the services you consider more
-adequate)
+adequate) (pending)

 ### Add automated tests to the API
 - You can use whichever library that you want

-### Different tests types, if necessary, are welcome
+Different tests types, if necessary, are welcome (pending)
-- Containerize your application

-Using Docker

-- Install Docker and start the service sudo service docker start

-- From #_g_challenge folder build the Docker file using this command docker build -t myflaskapp .

-- Check de image
-docker ps -a

-- Run the application
-docker run -p 5000:5000 myflaskapp